 Please leave your encounter details below and I'll be in touch to discuss your sighting.
 I absolutely respect your privacy and will never publish anyone's identification that wishes to remain anonymous.
 The most important consideration is to at least have your Yowie encounter documented to help with the database of sightings, where they are occurring and when.
 It also helps other people that have had encounters come to terms with what they have experienced and, in some circumstances, has deeply affected them.

-If you are interested in finding out where Yowies have been seen or encountered the Yowie Sighting Map page is a good place to start.
+If you are interested in finding out where Yowies have been seen or encountered the Yowie Sighting Map page is a good place to start with your own Australian Yowie research.
 It is continually updated with reports both historical and more recent.
 Visit the page HERE

 This is a very brief introduction on the history of the Yowie.
 There will be more detailed information quoting historical records on the new website shortly.